lupyuen/lupyuen.github.io/src/lvgl4.md

 [(__std.mem.zeroes__ populates the struct with zeroes)](https://ziglang.org/documentation/master/std/#A;std:mem.zeroes)

-This says that the Buttons inside the Containers will be __wrapped with equal spacing__.
+The code above says that the Buttons inside the Containers will be __wrapped with equal spacing__.

 ![Display Label](https://lupyuen.github.io/images/lvgl4-ui1.jpg)